-Visiting Israel?
-It’s not just about the history and the culture; understanding that money matters will ensure a smoother trip.
-Here’s a simple guide to help you navigate through the world of Israeli currency, tipping, and much more.
-Tel Aviv was recently ranked as the most expensive city in the world.
+Tel Aviv was ranked as the most expensive city in the world in The Economist’s report.
 Read this post and learn how to adjust your finances while visiting Israel.

 Currency and Exchange Rates